csquared/neuron/README.md

 <img src="http://www.amrita.edu/sites/default/files/neuron-black-and-white-hi.png" width="300px" />

-`neuron` is a UNIX process wrapper that runs a command in an ENV, all configured in etcd.
+`neuron` is a UNIX process wrapper that uses ectd to configure the commands and ENVs you use to run your production services.

 Neuron watches etcd for changes and either restarts your process or exits gracefully when they occur.
 This allows ENV or command changes